 The previous nine steps are intended to give you a sense of the tasks usually involved in writing a good interpretive paper.
 What follows are just some additional hints that might help you find an interesting topic and maybe even make the process a little more enjoyable.

 Make your thesis relevant to your readers

-You’ll be able to keep your readers’ attention more easily if you pick a topic that relates to daily experience.
+You’ll be able to keep your readers’ attention more easily if you show how your argument relates to something that concerns or interests them.
+Can you tell your reader something relevant about the context of the text you’re interpreting, about the human condition, or about broader questions?
 Avoid writing a paper that identifies a pattern in a story but doesn’t quite explain why that pattern leads to an interesting interpretation.
-Identifying the biblical references in Frankenstein might provide a good start to a paper—Mary Shelley does use a lot of biblical allusions—but a good paper must also tell the reader why those references are meaningful.
-So what makes an interesting paper topic?
-Simply put, it has to address issues that we can use in our own lives.
-Your thesis should be able to answer the brutal question “So what?”
-Does your paper tell your reader something relevant about the context of the story you’re interpreting or about the human condition?
+Identifying the biblical references in Frankenstein might provide a good start to a paper—Mary Shelley does use a lot of biblical allusions—but a good paper must also tell the reader how those references are meaningful.
+Your thesis should be able to answer the brutal question “so what?”

-Also, don’t assume that as long as you address one of these issues, your paper will be interesting.
+Don’t assume that as long as you address one of these issues, your paper will be interesting.
 As mentioned in step 2, you need to address these big topics in a complex way.
-Doing this requires that you don’t go into a topic with a preconceived notion of what you’ll find.
+Avoid going into a topic with a preconceived notion of what you’ll find.
 Be prepared to challenge your own ideas about what gender, race, or class mean in a particular text.

 Select a topic of interest to you

 Though you may feel like you have to select a topic that sounds like something your instructor would be interested in, don’t overlook the fact that you’ll be more invested in your paper and probably get more out of it if you make the topic something pertinent to yourself.
 Pick a topic that might allow you to learn about yourself and what you find important.
 At the same time, your argument will be most persuasive if it’s built on the evidence you find in the text (as mentioned in step 5).